 Header Waste yarn that is woven at the beginning of a project to spread the warp to its full width and to provide a firm even surface to start your weaving.

-Heddle The molded plastic piece in the rigid-heddle that forms to the holes between the slots.
+Heddle The molded plastic piece in the rigid-heddle that forms the holes between the slots.
 On a shaft loom these are made of metal or string and move freely on a frame shaft.
-The rigid-heddle gets its name from the fact that the heddles are held rigidly in place.
+The rigid heddle loom gets its name from the fact that the heddles are held rigidly in place.

 Picks per inch (ppi) The number of weft yarns in an inch of weaving